dnewbie25/Python-Quick-Reference/Variables.md

 # Variables

-In Python variables can be assigned by using a simple assignment operator '='
+In Python variables can be assigned by using a simple assignment operator '='.

 ~~~python
 my_variable = "Some variable"
 ~~~

-A variable can be an **Integer, Float, String, Boolean**
+A variable can be an **Integer, Float, String, Boolean**.

 ~~~python
 my_integer = 10